ZerioDev/Music-bot/README.md

 - `app/extraMessages` will increase the amount of bot spam, while you get more infomation (not recommended)

 - `app/lang` will change the bot client language [__**See below for supported language codes**__]

+- `app/enableEmojis` will change the player buttons with emojis if set to true. `false` will replace them by basic english words

 - `opt/loopMessage`, if the message that a music is played should be sent when it is looped